THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## Annocement
 I am always looking for highly self-motivated research interns to join exciting research projects on Trustworthy AI in our group.
+Besides, I am always willing to work together on interesting projects with external collaborators.
 Drop me an email if you are interested!

 ## News